 What are the benefits of a self drive ski holiday?

-- It gives you more control over when you arrive, leave, and where you stop for a break.
+- Embracing slow travel gives you more control over when you arrive, leave, and where you stop for a break.

-- You can travel within your own personal space without having to navigate past crowds in the airport.
+- You can travel with friends or travel solo without having to navigate past crowds in the airport.

 - You can pack your car with everything you want and need because there are no weight restrictions.